Polish joke: United States

 Debate continues whether the early Polish jokes brought to states like Wisconsin by German immigrants were directly related to the wave of American jokes of the early 1960s.
 Since the late 1960s, Polish American organizations made continuous efforts to challenge the negative stereotyping of Polish people once prevalent in the US media.
-In the 1960s and 70s, television shows such as All in the Family, The Tonight Show, and Laugh-In often used jokes perceived by American Poles as demeaning.
+In the 1960s and 70s, television shows such as All in the Family, The Tonight Show, and Laugh-In often used jokes perceived by Polish Americans as demeaning.
 The Polish jokes heard in the 1970s led the Polish Ministry of Foreign Affairs to approach the U.S. State Department to complain, a move that ultimately had no effect.
 The 2010 documentary film Polack by James Kenney explores the source of the Polish joke in America, tracing it through history and into contemporary politics.
-The depiction of Polish Americans in the play Polish Joke by David Ives has resulted in a number of complaints by the Polonia in the United States.
+The depiction of Polish Americans in the play Polish Joke by David Ives has resulted in a number of complaints by the Polish diaspora in the United States.

 The book Hollywood's War with Poland shows how Hollywood's World War II (and onwards) negative portrayal of Polish people as being "backward", helped condition the American people to see Polish people as having inferior intelligence.
 The book supports the Polish-American Journals assertion that Hollywood historically was fertile ground for anti-Polish prejudice, based on Hollywood's left-wing and Soviet sympathies.

 The Polish American Congress Anti-Bigotry Committee was created in the early 1980s to fight anti-Polish sentiment, expressed for example in Polish jokes.
 Notable public cases include protests against the use of Polish jokes by Drew Carey (early 2000s) and Jimmy Kimmel (2013), both on the ABC network.